joncheng-dev/EluneApi.Solution/README.md

 ## Known Bugs

 - _Currently no known bugs.
-Kindly let me know if you happen upon one or would like to say hello: joncheng.dev@gmail.com_
+Message if you happen upon any: joncheng.dev@gmail.com_

 ## License